 Also serving on the Sylph was Ernest Borgnine, first gunner’s mate.
-This was before he became the commander on the popular TV series, McHale’s Navy in the 1960’s.
+In the 1960’s, he went on become the commander on the TV series, McHale’s Navy.

-Len told me how all the men on the ship voted to create the unofficial logo of Goofy riding a torpedo and holding a depth charge.
+Len told me how the men on the ship voted to create their unofficial logo of Goofy riding a torpedo and holding a depth charge.
 Len said it symbolized what they wanted to do to the enemy.

 I asked Len how long his shifts were on the ship, and he replied, “four hours on and eight hours off every day.”

-When I asked Len if he did anything for relaxation, he remembered berthing at the Ulithi Naval Base of the Caroline Islands at least once.
+I asked Len if he did anything for relaxation, and he remembered berthing at the Ulithi Naval Base on the Caroline Islands at least once.
 Ulithi was a group of 30 islands with sand and coral floors.
 They were located 900 miles from Iwo Jima and 1,200 miles from Okinawa.
-The group was called “the Navy’s secret weapon.”
+The group of islands was called “the Navy’s secret weapon.”
 As many as 1,000 ships could hide in the lagoons and coral reefs as they refueled, repaired, and resupplied.

 There was also a recreation center on Mogmog Island in Micronesia where enlisted men could relax and drink a ration of two beers apiece.
 Len said the beer was good but warm.

 Len authenticated features on the Campbell for my husband, Gene, as he was building the scale ship model for me.

 Note: In 2014, I went online to learn about the USS Kendall C. Campbell.
 A contact name for information about crew reunions was published on the NavSource website.
 I emailed Len Nowak and was pleasantly surprised when he replied that same afternoon.
 Over the last few years, I’ve communicated with Len and his wife, Anita, over email.